Athens was never somewhere that I’d been desperate to visit.

 I couldn’t believe how wrong I’d been about Athens, and by the time I returned home (2 kilos heavier and with a piece of my heart left behind), I was Athens’ biggest cheerleader.

-In this blog post, I’ll dive into just what makes Athens so special, some unique things to do in Athens, and my best Athens travel tips, and whether Athens is safe for solo female travellers.
+In this blog post, I’ll dive into just what makes Athens so special, some unique things to do in Athens, my best Athens travel tips, and whether Athens is safe for solo female travellers.

 Is Athens worth visiting?

 Is Athens Worth Visiting?
+16 Reasons to Visit Athens, Greece

 As the birthplace of democracy, philosophy, and the Olympic Games, as well as being named after the Goddess of Wisdom, Athena, Athens certainly has an impressive history.